lennoxlotl/rainbowify/README.md

 # rainbowify
 </div>

-**⚠️ There is no stable version yet, the first release will be published once a stable version is ready!**

 rainbowify is a Fabric mod for Minecraft 1.17 that adds a customizable rainbow background to many Minecraft HUDs.